Phynvi/cmine/README.md

+**Important note**: Currently there is *no support for Windows*.
+This miner is only supported on linux, and has unsupported functionality on Mac OSX.
+I don't have access to a windows install to port it onto.

 cmine
 =====
 Cmine is a barebones coin miner for the virtual currency system [bloocoin](http://bloocoin.org/).
 It doesn't have any functionality to connect to a server; its only job is to check for coins.
 It does, however, provide functionality to syscall() a path upon mining a coin, which could be used to call a script which checks the coins with the server.